-Mandeville Mayor lashes SPM for poor garbage collection
+Mandeville mayor lashes SPM for poor garbage collection

 |

-MANCHESTER, Jamaica — Mayor of Mandeville and Councillor for the Royal Flat division Donovan Mitchell this morning scolded the Southern Parks and Markets (SPM) for its inadequate collection of garbage in Manchester.
+MAYOR of Mandeville and councillor for the Royal Flat Division Donovan Mitchell yesterday scolded Southern Parks and Markets (SPM) for what he termed inadequate collection of garbage in Manchester.

 SPM is responsible for solid waste management in Clarendon, Manchester and St Elizabeth.

 “We have to report to the taxpayers of this parish as it relates to the garbage collection.
 We can't be taking the people's business for granted.
 For months now there are areas in my division where they have not taken up garbage.
-Every time you call, they have excuses,” he said.
+Every time you call they have excuses,” said the mayor.

 “They have collected millions of dollars from this corporation and the Manchester people to deal with their garbage and they are taking this thing as if they are operating their own private business.
 It cannot continue!” he added.